2021-2022 Cooperative Baptist Fellowship Budget

 Our revenue projections for unrestricted contributions, gifts to the Offering for Global Missions and designated gifts to field personnel programming are based on actual revenue received during the fiscal year just completed.

 On Budgeted Expenditures

-The expenditures proposed in this budget are closely aligned with the findings of the discovery phase of Toward Bold Faithfulness.
-The discovery phase allowed us to hear from more than 5,000 Cooperative Baptists from every CBF state and region, representing 762 congregations.
-Being faithful to what arose most compellingly from our congregations was a guiding commitment in this budget process.
+Like the 2021 fiscal year budget that preceded it, the expenditures proposed in this budget are closely aligned with the findings of the discovery phase of Toward Bold Faithfulness.
+In the discovery phase, we heard from more than 5,000 Cooperative Baptists from every CBF state and region, representing 762 congregations, about what they considered the greatest gifts and most urgent needs of their churches, communities and our Fellowship.

 Strengthening Commitments to Global Missions and Together for Hope